 A maximum of 10 subject exemptions is permitted, of which four core subjects can be approved from prior undergraduate study.
 Exemptions will not be permitted for the subjects 21715 Strategic Management and 21878 Organisational Dialogue: Theory and Practice.

 While courses are offered as stand-alone qualifications they are also components of integrated programs of study that enable students who satisfactorily complete a graduate certificate or graduate diploma to apply for entry to a higher-level course within their chosen field of study.
 Where a student articulates from one level of study to another, only one testamur is issued.
-Further information is available from the UTS Business School's postgraduate office.
+Further information is available from the UTS Business School.